Merchants, Dealers & Slaves

 Merchants, Dealers & Slaves (abbreviated as M, D & S) is the third studio album by Nigerian singer Brymo.
-It was made available for purchase as a digital download on October 20, 2013, and was released six days after Chocolate City filed an interim injunction against Brymo.
-The album was produced entirely by Mikky Me and features guitar work from David.
-It was supported by the singles "Down" and "Eko".
+It was made available for purchase as a digital download on October 20, 2013, and released six days after Chocolate City filed an interim injunction against Brymo.
+Mikky Me Joses produced the entire record, with guitar work done by a guitarist named David.
+M, D & S was supported by the singles "Down" and "Eko".
 Physical copies of the album were not allowed to circulate as a result of the injunction.
 The album's physical release was issued on March 26, 2014, a few days after the injunction was lifted.

+M, D & S received critical acclaim from music critics, who called it "a masterpiece" and praised Brymo's vocal performance.

-Background and contractual issues
+Background and promotion

 Brymo recorded M, D & S in 2013.
-He enlisted Mikky Me to produce it entirely and worked with guitarist David to compose "Money".
+He enlisted Mikky Me Joses to produce the entire project and worked with guitarist David to compose "Money".
 While recording M, D & S, Brymo announced on Twitter he parted ways with Chocolate City.
-His announcement was quickly refuted by Audu Maikori, the CEO of Chocolate City at the time.
+His announcement was quickly refuted by Audu Maikori, who was CEO of Chocolate City at the time.
 In August 2013, Brymo signed a distribution deal with Spinlet, enabling the digital media company to distribute M, D & S online.
-In October 2013, Spinlet discontinued the deal after Chocolate City made them aware of its existing contract with Brymo.
+Spinlet discontinued the deal after Chocolate City made them aware of its existing contract with Brymo.

 On 14 October 2013, Chocolate City filed an interim injunction against Brymo, restraining him from partaking in musical ventures beyond the confines of his contract.
-On October 20, 2013, Brymo released the album despite reports about an injunction.
-He revealed the track list for the album two days prior to releasing it.
+On October 20, 2013, Brymo released the album despite reports about the injunction and revealed its track list two days prior.
 The following day, Brymo was restrained from releasing and distributing any musical work, pending Chocolate City's lawsuit against him.
 In March 2014, the Federal High Court of Lagos lifted the restraint it put on Brymo.